trancemind/mina-docker-compose/README.md

 ```
 See `m.conf.example` for reference.

-Important step is to setup correct permissions on the folder for Grafana database:
+Important step is to setup correct permissions on the folder for Grafana and Prometheus database:

 ```
-chmod 777 ./db/grafana
+chmod 777 ./db/grafana ./db/prometheus
 ```

 That's all what you have to change to run the Dashboard successfully for your Mina node.
 However, if you want to play with extra vars, you can take a look to the prometheus configuration file, located in `./etc/dashboard/prometheus-mina.yml`.